 NWP forecast wind data are necessary in the ambiguity removal step of the processing.
 Wind forecasts are available twice a day (00 and 12 GMT analysis time) with forecast time steps of +3h, +6h, ..., +36h.
 The model wind data are linearly interpolated with respect to time and location and put into the level 2 information part of each WVC (see section 6.2).
+Note that the ECMWF winds stored in the wind products are real winds rather than neutral winds.

-4.3.
+4.4.
 Validation